Every nation, tribe and tongue: Jesus’ beautiful multiracial brideWritten by Subby Szterszky

-The Western art tradition typically portrays Adam and Eve as a white European couple – which, given their origins in the near east, is pure fantasy.
+The Western art tradition typically portrays Adam and Eve as a white couple – which, given their origins in the Near East, is pure fantasy.
 Naturally, we have no clue what they looked or sounded like.
 Nevertheless, they carried the genetic potential for the entire human race in all its variety.
 Like a seed exploding into a brilliant flower, their descendants have filled the earth – people of every colour and custom, each still bearing God’s image and the value and dignity that goes with it.

 Hope for all peoples